Compliance and Integrity

 Goals and Targets

-- Raising integrity awareness among all officers and employees, including ensuring compliance.
+- Raise integrity awareness among all officers and employees, including ensuring compliance.

 - Organizational revitalization and reputational improvement through initiatives to raise integrity awareness.